divyansh-gupta/aws-privateca-kubernetes-setup/deploy-mtls-istio/README.md

 ## Testing mTLS

-After deployment, you can test mTLS:
+After deployment, you can test mTLS and encryption in transit:

 1. Test from inside the mesh (should succeed):
    ```